paulfergusondev/sdr-carradio/README.md

 Output:

-- `dist\PyRadioSDR.exe`
+- `dist\PyRadioSDR\` (folder containing `PyRadioSDR.exe`)

-The portable build uses **PyInstaller** and bundles the Qt runtime, PortAudio, RTL-SDR native library files, and the application icon.
+The portable build uses **PyInstaller** and bundles the Qt runtime, PortAudio, RTL-SDR native library files, and the application icon into a self-contained directory.
 Packaged builds now start through a lightweight launcher that shows a small splash window while the heavy SDR/DSP modules import.

 ### Build the installer